Rick Ross’s Net Worth is $150 Million

-Rick Ross is walking proof of the old line that your network is your net worth, having worked with everyone from Drake and Lil Wayne to Kanye and Pusha T. In addition to being name-checked in our rundown of the best hip-hop producers in the world, Ross is known to fly the flag for a more simplistic, but always stylish, boom-bap style of hip hop, even while the scene has been dominated by dancehall, drill and esoteric sampling.
+Rick Ross is walking proof of the old line that your network is your net worth, having worked with everyone from Drake and Lil Wayne to Kanye and Pusha T. In addition to being name-checked in our rundown of the best hip-hop producers in the world, Ross is known to fly the flag for a more simplistic, but always stylish, boom-bap style of hip hop.
 His smooth baritone flow is part throwback, part contemporary classic and Ross has made some big moves in a relatively short time in the industry.
-With that said, we think it's time to take a look at Ross' net worth.

-Rick Ross is worth a cool $45 million.
-Although his rap career has been productive, with dozens of high-profile features to go alongside his eleven studio albums and 145 singles, Ross is a thoroughly modern rapper in the sense that his portfolio and interests stretch in all sorts of directions beyond music.
+Rick Ross is worth a cool $150 million.
+Although his rap career has been productive, with dozens of high-profile features to go alongside his 11 studio albums and 145 singles, Ross is a thoroughly modern rapper in the sense that his portfolio and interests stretch in all sorts of directions beyond music.

-In the modern world of course, it is not only traditional sales that count, but also streams.
-This is another area in which Ross has no problems, with nearly 14 and a half million monthly hits on Spotify alone, bringing in over $700,000, alongside his residuals for his verses on hits like “Monster” by Ye.
+In the modern world, of course, it is not only traditional sales that count, but also streams.
+This is another area in which Ross has no problems, with 12.2 million monthly hits on Spotify alone.
+He also earns residuals from such massive tracks as “Monster” by Ye.

 Trivia: Rick Ross initially anointed himself the Biggest Boss on his second album, 2008’s Trilla, on his song named, you guessed it, “The Boss.”

-As noteworthy as Ross’ musical career has been up to this point, he’s proven to be a successful businessman and entrepreneur as well.
-To start with, only three years after his own debut single had been released, suitably named “Hustlin,’” he founded his own label imprint, Maybach Music Group in 2009.
-With a distinctive breathy female vocal sample embedded in most of the tracks distributed by the label -- possibly taking cues from Lil Wayne and Young Money -- Maybach Music Group quickly carved a niche for itself, representing artists such as Wale and Meek Mill, along with Ross himself.
+As noteworthy as Rick’s musical career has been to this point, he’s proven to be a successful businessman and entrepreneur as well.
+To start with, only three years after his own debut single had been released, suitably named “Hustlin’”, he founded his own label imprint, Maybach Music Group in 2009.
+With a distinctive breathy female vocal sample embedded in most of the tracks distributed by the label — possibly taking cues from Lil Wayne and Young Money — Maybach Music Group quickly carved a niche for itself, representing artists such as Wale and Meek Mill, along with Ross himself.